This post may contain affiliate or sponsored links. Please read our disclosure policy.

 This Homemade Chex Mix recipe is easy to whip up, makes your home smell ah-maze-ing as it bakes in the oven, and is an addictive snack food that has proven to be a crowd favorite for decades.
 The recipe comes from my grandma and its secret sauce is the key to its deliciousness.

 I’m almost a little hesitant to share our “TV Mix” recipe.

-The reason I’m hesitant is because it’s a somewhat secret family recipe that we make EVERY Fall.
+The reason I’m hesitant is because, similar to our Apple Butter, it’s a somewhat secret family recipe that we make EVERY Fall.
 I guess we’ve never declared it a secret but I don’t know of anyone else who makes this “TV Mix” as we like to call it.

 This yummy snack was originally a recipe of my grandma’s.
 I remember her always having it out and ready at family gatherings.
 I’m so glad my mom snagged the recipe and perfected it.
 I even have the original recipe card from her!

 I love that we can carry on the family tradition of making the TV mix together.

 In fact, we recently got together to make a batch.
 Look how easily it comes together!

 Here is what you will need to make homemade Chex Mix.